recherche:projets:halmstad:visitedemorais:cv

 === CURRENT RESEARCH === | === CURRENT RESEARCH === | ||

 - | My current research focus on a concept that I defined as “Intelligent Age-Friendly Homes”.
 This concept is better described as “Smart homes that attractive to people when they are young and supportive of them as they age, i.e., smart homes systems that evolve to sense, reason and react to individual needs, preferences and behaviors as these change over time.”
 As might perceive, it includes Joseph f.
-Coughlin definition of smart homes, Diane Cook definition of AmI and WHO definition of Age-Friendly Environments.
-I focus on technical questions regarding new sensing and actuation technologies that have the following properties: | + | His current research focus on a concept that he defined as “Intelligent Age-Friendly Homes”.
+Coughlin definition of smart homes, Diane Cook definition of AmI and WHO definition of Age-Friendly Environments. | + | His current research focus on a concept that he defined as “Intelligent Age-Friendly Homes”.
 This concept is better described as “Smart homes that attractive to people when they are young and supportive of them as they age, i.e., smart homes systems that evolve to sense, reason and react to individual needs, preferences and behaviors as these change over time.”
 As might perceive, it includes Joseph f.
-Coughlin definition of smart homes, Diane Cook definition of AmI and WHO definition of Age-Friendly Environments.
-He focuses on technical questions regarding new sensing and actuation technologies that have the following properties: |
+Coughlin definition of smart homes, Diane Cook definition of AmI and WHO definition of Age-Friendly Environments. |

 - Zero effort Installation | - Zero effort Installation | ||